openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 Installation Prerequisites
 ######################################################

-To use Devstack, Fullstack, or Analytics Devstack, you must meet the following knowledge and software requirements.
+To use devstack, fullstack, or analytics devstack, you must meet the following knowledge and software requirements.

 **************************
 Knowledge Prerequisites
 **************************

-Devstack, Fullstack, and Analytics Devstack require an understanding of the following items.
+Devstack, fullstack, and analytics devstack require an understanding of the following items.

 * Basic terminal usage.
-If you are using a Mac computer, see `Introduction to the Mac OS X Command Line`_.
+If you are using a Macintosh computer, see `Introduction to the Mac OS X Command Line`_.
 If you are using a Windows computer, see `Windows Command Line Reference`_.